Romanian coastal reinforcement project: Eforie

 The comfort of a monthly verification report

-A monthly verification report from Infoplaza tells Van Oord exactly how accurate the weather has been forecast.
+A monthly verification report from Infoplaza tells Van Oord exactly how accurate the weather has been forecasted.
 These reports are a way for the Van Oord team to keep the lines between them and their weather forecast provider short.
 Any issues such as deviations with wave height that are not in the forecast are highlighted in the verification reports.
-The modellers at Infoplaza can then access the real-time data 24/7 and better refine the models.
+The modelers at Infoplaza can then access the real-time data 24/7 and better refine the models.

 In other words, for Van Oord, the verification reports are an automated check on their weather forecast provider.
 Whereas for Infoplaza, the reports are an internal trigger to help them continuously monitor the accuracy of the weather forecast.